DFE-Digital/Enterprise-Security-Architecture/Principles/PRI-SEC001 - Authentication principles.md

 * Follow existing guidance from the Service Manual - <https://www.gov.uk/service-manual/service-standard/point-1-understand-user-needs>

-* Work with User Researches and Product Owners across the department and Government to understand what knowledge exists today around ID and share your users challenges wider to gather critique
+* Work with User Researchers and Product Owners across the department and Government to understand what knowledge exists today around ID and share your users challenges wider to gather critique

 ## 5. Consider end-user autonomy and self-service